I’ve often been asked, “What exactly do you mean by Charlotte Mason Inspired?” I utterly love this question!

 Joyful learning is essential to any education because joy is an essential part of any childhood.

-When children are young their brains are developing faster and more than at any other time in their lives.
-So, making a positive joyful connection to learning is key to developing a love of learning that carries forward for the rest of their lives.
+When children are young their brains are developing faster than at any other time in their lives.
+Creating a positive, joyful connection to learning is key to developing a love of learning that carries forward through their entire life.
 It does not stop there.
-To instill lifelong learning habits and success learning and education should be infused with joy as much as possible.
-So many children have an experience in education that is dry, uninteresting, and certainly not joyful.
-But that is the opposite of what we want for our children to experience with WinterPromise.
-That does not mean serious effort and hard work are not a part of the process but in as many ways as we can for as long as we can WinterPromise desires joyful learning as a goal in each and every part of what we do.
+To instill lifelong habits and success, joy should be infused into learning and education.
+So many children experience an education that is dry and uninteresting–anything but joyful.
+WinterPromise places joy at the center of our children’s education.
+That does not mean serious effort and hard work are not essential.
+Quite to the contrary, a joy centered education prepares and enables students to continue learning and discovering even though it requires hard work.

 Curiosity and Discovery